 Sonora, CA 95370

-There is more information about New Melones Lake here.
+There is more information about New Melones Visitors Center here.

 In the Tuttletown Recreation Area you will find six lovely lakeside campgrounds, Acorn, Fiddleneck, Oak Knoll, Manzanita, Chamise and Lupine.
 Two campgrounds, Ironhorse and Big Oak, are located in the Glory Hole Recreation Area.
 Campsites offer barbecues, water, campfire rings, shower facilities, fish cleaning station, telephones, watertaps, and a free launch ramp.

 Two vehicles and 8 people allowed for each standard site.
 1 vehicle and 4 people allowed for each walk-to site.
 There are no RV hookups at any of these campgrounds.
 In the Chamise campground trailers, boats, RV’s, and motor homes are not allowed due to limited parking and short turnarounds.

 The entrance gate closes at night, be sure you call to find out when the gate will be closing, if you plan on arriving late.
 For more information call (209) 536-9094

 For New Melones camping reservations, contact: (877) 444-6777 or recreation.gov Look up the campground name instead of New Melones Lake.

 If you’re looking for a great fishing experience, New Melones is the place for you.
 Fishing at New Melones is open year round and the lake is open to boaters all night too.
 There are Numerous Fishing Tournaments and Derbies with catches of ten pound Largemouth Bass and many Rainbow & Brown Trout exceeding 10 lbs.